ArunMichaelDsouza/arunmichaeldsouza.com/blogs/getting-started-with-react-16.md

 ![](/img/blogs/getting-started-with-react-16/17.png)

-SSR improvements in React 16

 ## Reduced file size

 Despite all the new feature additions, React 16 is actually **smaller** as compared to 15.6.1!

 ![](/img/blogs/getting-started-with-react-16/18.png)

-Reduced file size in React 16

 The size difference is partly attributable to a change in packaging.
 React now uses Rollup to create flat bundles for each of it's different target formats, resulting in both size and runtime performance wins.